Pukimaa/web/src/pages/blog/introducing-astro.md

 ---
-title: 'Introducing Astro'
+title: "Introducing Astro"
-description: 'I lately discovered Astro.
-I will tell you my experience here!'
+description: "I lately discovered Astro.
+I will tell you my experience here!"
-date: '2022-04-09'
+date: "2022-04-09"
-image: '/assets/blog/introducing-astro.jpg'
+image: "/assets/blog/introducing-astro.jpg"
-layout: '../../layouts/MarkdownPost.astro'
+layout: "../../layouts/MarkdownPost.astro"
 ---

 I first discovered Astro when a friend of mine was making [the Lunar Website](https://lunar-theme.github.io) and it was created in Astro.
 So I checked out the [Astro Website](https://astro.build) and it looked like a cool solution for web development.
 After a few months (last week in the time of writing this) I decided I want a new website because I didn't really liked the old one.
 Then I remembered Astro from earlier and looked at it again.
 A lot has change since the last time I was looking at it and literally 1 day after looking at it again, the Beta Release was released (Astro v1.0.0-beta).